gregwhitaker/rest-pagination-example/README.md

 # rest-pagination-example
-An example of JDBC pagination in a RESTful webservice.
+An example of JDBC pagination, using limit and offset queries, in a RESTful webservice.

 ## Building the Example
 Run the following command to build the example: